Chinese is the hardest language to read in the world.

 The most important thing to remember when using translation apps is that you should only use translation as a supplement to learning Chinese, rather than a replacement for actual study.

-This means the when you’re a beginner at Chinese, it’s okay to make heavy use of translation apps.
-However, you should not use the translation as a crutch, or think that you’ve learned simply by looking up a word—sometimes that new word will stick in your brain, and sometimes it won’t.
+This means that when you’re a beginner at Chinese, it’s okay to make heavy use of translation apps.
+However, you shouldn’t use the translation as a crutch, or think that you’ve learned simply by looking up a word—sometimes that new word will stick in your brain, and sometimes it won’t.

 As you increase your Chinese ability, you should endeavor to slowly reduce your reliance on these applications and begin to stand on your own two feet.
 Try to understand new words by context alone.
 Eventually, by the time you’ve reached an advanced Chinese level, you should only be using translators to look up the odd unknown character.

 2. Always check for mistakes—there will be errors!

 While translation apps have come a long way in recent years, they’re still far from perfect.
 This means that there will almost always be errors in the translations produced by these apps, and these errors become more numerous when you have more characters to input at once.

 As a result, it’s important for learners to never trust the raw translated output 100%, and always apply their own (even limited) knowledge of Chinese while looking for errors.

 3. No app can replace a good teacher